On this page:

 - we can't properly identify the business or person (usually because we don't have enough detail in the allegation or report)

 - the information provided isn't relevant to the NDIA or the NDIS.

 If we find evidence of criminal behaviour, we may take further steps.
 This means we may make a referral to the Commonwealth Director of Public Prosecutions, to pursue criminal prosecutions.

 We may also take civil action, including for the recovery of any financial losses.

-If you have concerns, but you do not want to report them to NDIA, you may wish to report them to:
+If you have concerns, but do not want to report them to NDIA

 State and Territory contacts